-Top 10 Starbucks Drinks
+10 of the Best Starbucks Drinks

-The Starbucks Vanilla Latte can be one of the best Starbucks drinks to order to keep health goals in check, all while satisfying the desire for a crafted coffee!
+The vanilla latte can be one of the best Starbucks drinks to order to keep health goals in check.

 How to Healthify: Healthifying the Starbucks Vanilla Latte can be achieved by simply swapping to sugar-free vanilla syrup!

-However, the Iced White Chocolate Mocha contains two different sweetening methods, including the white chocolate mocha sauce and vanilla syrup, contributing to 49 grams of sugar per 16 ounces.
+However, the Iced White Chocolate Mocha contains two different sweetening methods, including the white chocolate mocha sauce and vanilla syrup.
+This totals to a whopping 49 grams of sugar per 16 ounces.

 One of the best Starbucks cold drinks is described as “Cinnamon dolce syrup blended together with coffee, white chocolate mocha sauce and vanilla bean, topped with whipped cream and a cinnamon dolce sprinkle.
-Sweet and spicy … that’s how we roll.”
+Sweet and spicy … That’s how we roll.”

-While it may be joyful in the moment, keep those java chips flowing and weight can easily pack on.
+While it may be joyful at the moment, keep those java chips flowing and weight can easily pack on.

-For those chocolate lovers, Starbucks Hot Chocolate is described as “Steamed milk with vanilla- and mocha-flavored syrups.
+For those chocolate lovers, the hot chocolate is described as “Steamed milk with vanilla- and mocha-flavored syrups.
 Topped with sweetened whipped cream and chocolate-flavored drizzle.”

 The Green Tea Crème Frappuccino® Blended Crème features premium matcha green tea.

-But do not be blindsided by the marketing of green tea, as the ingredients feature two different syrups and supplies 65 grams of sugar per 16 ounces.
+Do not be blindsided by the marketing of green tea, though.
+The ingredients feature two different syrups and supplies 65 grams of sugar per 16 ounces.

 8. Chai Latte

-The temptation of Starbucks Caramel Cocoa Cluster Frappuccino® Blended Coffee stands in its title and only heightens with its narrative of “a flavor collision of chocolate, nuts, and caramel.”
+The temptation of Starbucks Caramel Cocoa Cluster Frappuccino® Blended Coffee stands in its title.
+And the attraction only magnetizes with its narrative of “a flavor collision of chocolate, nuts, and caramel.”

 How to Healthify: With such specific flavors of the drink, it is difficult to cut corners without compromising flavors.
-Ultimately, ask to reduce the additions of all syrups and sauces, while further reducing calories by switching to a nonfat milk.
+Ultimately, ask to reduce the additions of all syrups and sauces, while further reducing calories by switching to nonfat milk.

-While it may be one of the most popular drinks based on its refreshing appeal, Starbucks gave it more than lemons… In fact, the cold beverage contains 55 grams of sugar from the addition of crème Frappuccino syrup, vanilla syrup, and a caramel sugar topping.
+While it may be one of the most popular drinks based on its refreshing appeal, Starbucks gave it more than lemons.
+In fact, the cold beverage contains 55 grams of sugar from crème Frappuccino syrup, vanilla syrup, and a caramel sugar topping.